 The Fund may own equity securities or invest in collective investment vehicles that borrow or grant charges on their own assets provided that owning these equity securities does not cause undue risk to the Fund as a whole, as expressed in the Risk Parameter.
 Particular investments or strategies within collective investment vehicles may be leveraged or include leverage or be invested "short".
 (Short positions arise when securities are sold while not yet owned, in anticipation of being bought after the price falls.
-Short positions may be created physically by borrowing the securities and selling them or through derivative contracts but involve leverage in either case.)
+Short positions may be created physically by borrowing the securities and selling them or through derivative contracts.)